 Flag Beach, Fuerteventura, Canary Islands

-Another spot in the canaries….
+Another spot in the Canaries….
 Much of Fuerteventura is pretty good for kitesurfing, but Flag Beach to the north is where you’ll find the big wind.
-Located on the outskirts of Corralejo, there are great kitesurfing conditions on a 6-7km sandy beach with predominantly cross-shore winds.
+Located on the outskirts of Corralejo, there are great kitesurfing conditions on a 6 to 7 km sandy beach with predominantly cross-shore winds.

 Flag Beach is suitable for all levels with both protected flat water and waves available in most tides and winds.
 Much like El Medano, in high season the water is warm enough to leave your wetsuit at home.
 Reliable trade winds mean you can kitesurf all year round in Fuerteventura, but conditions are best in the summer.